ckirbs/ElevatorControlSystem/README.txt

 		Constants - A static class which only holds constant values to be used by other classes

-		Directions - An enumerated type denoting directions that an elevator can move
+		Directions - An enumerated type denoting directions that an elevator can move and the possible elevator error states

 		Message - A class responsible for creating and holding all of the users requests